 Rahab is commonly referred to as Rahab “the prostitute”.
 This isn’t surprising when we consider that scripture also calls her this, but it can be problematic.
 The difficulty with this nickname isn’t that it is incorrect, but that it limits our understanding of who she was.

-In Christian tradition, the word “prostitute” is almost synonymous with “great sinner”.
+Unfortunately, in Christian tradition the word “prostitute” is almost synonymous with “great sinner”.
 “Prostitute” makes us think of a woman willfully selling herself in order to make a profit.
-But in a patriarchal time and culture where women did not have authority over their lives or futures, it is safe to assume that prostitution was not a voluntary industry.
+But as anyone who has fought to end modern-day slavery can tell you, prostitution is not usually a voluntary industry.

-A more comprehensive view of prostitution in Old Testament times, and even today, includes the reality that most of these women were victims of sex slavery.
-Perhaps “prostitute” should bring imagery into our minds about someone who is in bondage, not someone voluntarily living a life of sin.
+A more comprehensive view of prostitution in Old Testament times (and today) includes the reality that most of these women were victims of sex slavery.
+Perhaps “prostitute” should bring imagery into our minds about a woman in bondage or desperate financial need and few options for survival, not someone voluntarily living a life of sin.
 Regardless of the circumstances, to focus on this as the primary indication of her identity misses the greater contribution she makes to the survival and history of Israel.

 Breaking free of the traditional view of Rahab allows us to learn afresh from the scriptures, and gives us a fuller understanding of this ancestor of Jesus.